cedricdomingo/MACE-Simple-Search-Engine/README.md

 - [Example and Usage](#example-and-usage)
 - [Future Development](#future-development)

-## Project Description
-The search engine searches for a query in a list of documents (files in a folder) and assigns each matching document with a TF-IDF weighted ranking.
-The search engine uses the Python library NTLK (Natural Language Toolkit) to implement a tokenizer and word stemmer, which improves the accuracy of the search results.
-The final project uses TF-IDF ranking, indexing, and cosine similarity to provide relevant and accurate search results.

 ## Features
 * Search queries are processed accurately and efficiently
 * The system uses a simple and easy-to-use interface
 * The search engine is able to search for information within local documents

 ## Reason for Project

 The purpose of this project is to showcase the skills and abilities gained from taking Search Engine Principles while completing my Bachelor of Technology in Information Technology.
 I wanted to develop a simple search engine using Python, and demonstrate my knowledge and understanding of the concepts and techniques involved in creating a search engine.

 ## Installation Instructions